AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-builder.md

 ### Cookie Destination Fields

-In the Destination Mapping fields, specify the key-value pairs used to send data to the destination.
+In the [!UICONTROL Destination Mapping] fields, specify the key-value pairs used to send data to the destination.
 Enter the key in the first field and the values in the second.
 Your cookie destination pop could look similar to this:

 ![](assets/cookie_modal.PNG)